RECOMMENDATION

 • Basement and crawl space

-*Pest Inspections are typically conducted as a separate fee but are conducted the same day if requested.
+*Pest Inspections are typically conducted as a separate fee but are conducted the same day.

 Inspectors examine the attic and roof to assess the insulation, ventilation, framing, roof surface, flashing, penetrations, drainage, overhangs, gutters and downspouts.